-The mistake: There are so many things that would be interesting to hear about from your patients, which leads to a tendency to tack on a bunch of additional questions to the actual patient reported outcome (PRO) tool.
+The mistake: There are so many things that would be interesting to hear about from your patients, which leads to a tendency to tack on a bunch of additional questions to the actual patient-reported outcome (PRO) survey.
 Even though the questions may be interesting, it is highly unlikely that they will be provide much value — especially from a research standpoint, because your additional questions are not validated.

 Also, keep in mind that there is a fine line between how much we want, and how much patients are willing to give.
 Remember that you need your patients to fill out these surveys at multiple intervals, and you don’t want them to get survey fatigue, which is more likely to happen when the surveys are super long.

 The remedy: Don’t let perfect be the enemy of good.
 If you are considering adding an additional question, think long and hard before doing so.
 Ask yourself: Is the question I want to add covered in some aspect by the actual PRO measures already contained in the survey?
 And, how will I use the data generated from this question for either internal process improvement or to better care for my patients?